CO32-/b3stats/titles.md

 1   | Quiet Riot | Cum on feel the noize
 1   | Maxim | Meine Soldaten
 1   | The Troggs | Wild Thing
+1   | Frankie Goes to Hollywood | Relax
 1   | Sunrise Avenue | I Don&#039;t Dance (Radio Version)
 1   | Mausi | My Friend Has A Swimming Pool
 1   | Yolanda Be Cool &amp; Dcup | We No Speak Americano